BalaSubramaniam12007/Correlation_Regression/README.md

-# Correlation and regression for data analysis
+# EXP 3 : Correlation and regression for data analysis
+# Date:22.09.23
 # Aim :

 To analyse given data using coeffificient of correlation and regression line